-Policy H4 - Residential extensions Policy BE2 - The principles of urban design
+Policy H4 - Residential extensions Policy BE2 - The principles of urban design Policy AM22 - Road safety in new developments

 Emerging Policy Guidance

 The Draft Local Plan 2016 to 2031 has been submitted to the Inspectorate, examination hearings and consultation on modifications has concluded and the Inspectors report is currently awaited.
 Whilst the policies do not hold significant weight at this time, they will gain weight as the local plan continues through the process.
 Policies within the draft local plan that are relevant include: